OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 > For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage, service impairment)?

-Treat incidents as opportunities to learn
+- Treat incidents as opportunities to learn
-Favour in-depth analysis over shallow metrics
+- Favour in-depth analysis over shallow metrics
-Treat humans as solutions, not problems
+- Treat humans as solutions, not problems
-Study what goes Right Along with what goes wrong
+- Study what goes right along with what goes wrong

 ## Further reading